Never Miss an Article!

 If your mix already has a number of elements with reverb and delay, it can make sense to leave a vocal dry and upfront.
-You will most certainly need a little EQ and compression, maybe splash of reverb, but they should all be used in the name of clarity and not flair.
+You will most certainly need a little EQ and compression, maybe a splash of reverb, but they should all be used in the name of clarity and not flair.
 This selective approach is common in hip-hop, where vocal delivery is paramount.

-There are plenty of conventional mixing methods to help you craft a great tune, time after time.
+There are plenty of conventional mixing methods to help you craft a great tune.
 When you’re getting started, it will serve you well to follow them.
-But with time, when faced with an unlikely mix issue, you should feel confident to take an out-of-the-box approach to help remedy the issue.
-The kinds of remedies you would otherwise be embarrassed to use within the presence of mixers more experienced than you—like setting a flanger to 100% or throwing timing off on purpose.
-They may not do the trick on every mix, but when they do, they can take an already great song to higher heights.
+But with time, when faced with an unlikely mix issue, you should feel confident to take an out-of-the-box approach to meet the needs of the day—really outlandish stuff, like setting a flanger to 100%, or slapping a reverb right on the main outs.